SafeNY

 • FMCSA SMS (Safety Measurement System: BASIC scores, measures, percentiles)

-• FMCSA L&I (Licensing & Insurance, daily refresh via catalog.data.gov)
+• FMCSA L&I (Licensing & Insurance, via catalog.data.gov)

 • FMCSA Crash Reports (5-year window)